Age of consent in the United States: Virginia

 The age of consent in Virginia is 18, with a close-in-age exception that allows teenagers aged 15 to 17 to engage in sexual acts but only with a partner younger than 18.

 The state code defines felony statutory rape as crimes against those under 15, while adults who have sex with minors over 15 can be prosecuted for a misdemeanor offense, "contributing to the delinquency of a minor."

 The legal age for non-penetrative sexual contact is 15.

 Section § 18.2-63 of the Code refers to minors younger than 15, while § 18.2-371 is about 15-, 16- and 17-year-olds.

 Section 18.2-63 states in part:

 If any person carnally knows, without the use of force, a child thirteen years of age or older but under fifteen years of age, such person shall be guilty of ... felony ...
 For the purposes of this section, (i) a child under the age of thirteen years shall not be considered a consenting child and (ii) "carnal knowledge" includes the acts of sexual intercourse, cunnilingus, fellatio, analingus, anal intercourse, and animate and inanimate object sexual penetration.

 Consensual sex where one partner is 15, 16 or 17 and the other is over 18 is a class 1 misdemeanor.

 § 18.2-371.
 Causing or encouraging acts rendering children delinquent, abused, etc.; penalty; abandoned infant.

 Any person 18 years of age or older, including the parent of any child, who (i) willfully contributes to, encourages, or causes any act, omission, or condition which renders a child delinquent, in need of services, in need of supervision, or abused or neglected as defined in § 16.1-228, or (ii) engages in consensual sexual intercourse with a child 15 or older not his spouse, child, or grandchild, shall be guilty of a Class 1 misdemeanor.

 As of 2013 the state was attempting to prosecute a 47-year-old man who had oral sex with a 17-year-old girl with a "crimes against nature" law, an anti-sodomy which forbids people from engaging in anal and oral sex and makes these acts a felony offense.
 The 47-year-old had been convicted under a misdemeanor offense and his lawyers did not challenge that conviction.
 In addition, the man had to serve one year in prison and register as a sex offender due to the sodomy charge.
 In March 2013 the U.S. Court of Appeals overturned the sodomy conviction, saying it was unconstitutional according to the 2003 Lawrence v.
 Texas decision.
 Attorney General of Virginia Ken Cuccinelli asked the U.S. Supreme Court to do a rehearing, arguing that the state's sodomy laws may still constitutionally apply to 16- and 17-year-olds.
-Dahlia Lithwick of Slate stated that this scenario would cause problems for homosexual teenagers.
 In October of that year the Supreme Court denied the petition.